Quick Facts About Construction Workers and Asbestos Exposure

 Types of Construction Jobs With Risks of Asbestos Exposure

-Construction jobs where workers come in direct contact with asbestos materials have the highest risk of exposure.
-This includes masonry workers who handle asbestos-containing concrete, demolition teams, insulation installers, plumbers and roofers.
-These jobs all work with materials known to contain asbestos.
+Construction jobs involving direct contact with asbestos materials have the highest risk of exposure.
+These include masonry workers who use asbestos-containing concrete, demolition crews, insulation installers, plumbers and roofers.
+People in these roles often work with materials known to contain asbestos.

 • Bricklayers